zmarrs/shell-project/README.md

 # Simple Shell Program

- Zachary Marrs
+Author: Zachary Marrs
-CS 461 P 001 - Operating Systems
-Professor Essa Imhmed
-11/22/2024

-This is a simple shell program written in C++ as part of an assignment for an Operating Systems course at CNM.
-The program implements basic shell functionality such as reading commands from the user, parsing the input, and executing commands by creating child processes.
+This is a simple shell program written in C++ program implements basic shell functionality such as reading commands from the user, parsing the input, and executing commands by creating child processes.
 It is the start of a larger shell program that will be impleneted over further assignments throughout the semester.
 Functionality has been extended to include I/O redirection, allowing standard output to be redirected to an output file.
 Additional functionality added to include the ability to send output to another program.

 ## Files Included